Features of the sixth edition include:

 If you still have unanswered questions, just email me.

-James Grimmelmann is a Professor of Law at the University of Maryland.
-He has degrees in computer science and in law, and has worked as a computer programmer.
-As a lawyer and technologist, he aims to help these two groups speak intelligibly to each other.
-He is the author of numerous academic papers on topics such as search engines, privacy, virtual worlds, Internet history, and the Google Books lawsuit.
+James Grimmelmann is a professor of law at Cornell Tech and Cornell Law School.
+He has degrees in computer science and in law, and has worked as a computer programmer, and helps lawyers and technologists understand each other.
+He is the author of numerous academic papers on topics such as search engines, privacy, Internet history, and the Google Books lawsuit.
 He has been blogging at laboratorium.net since 2000.